Project updated: 04/09/2017

 Te Papa Ōtākaro / Avon River Precinct

-A key feature will be a paved City Promenade extending two kilometres through the heart of the precinct on the eastern side of the river, replacing Oxford Terrace.
-The western side of the river will be a green space with walking and cycling paths.
+A key feature is the new City Promenade (opened November 2018) extending two kilometres through the heart of the precinct on the eastern side of the river, replacing Oxford Terrace.
+The western side of the river has become a green space with walking and cycling paths.

-- The restoration of the habitat of the Ōtākaro/Avon River waterway: completed 2014
+- 2014: The restoration of the habitat of the Ōtākaro/Avon River waterway

-- The Terraces: between Cashel Mall and Hereford Street: completed in June 2016.
-The next phase of the Terraces, either side of Worcester Street, including a new punt stop, was completed in December 2016
+- 2016: The second phase of the Terraces, either side of Worcester Street, including a new punt stop were completed in December 2016

 Who else is involved?

 Christchurch City Council and Matapopore Charitable Trust have been key partners in the project.

 40 stakeholder groups were consulted during the development of the design.

 The Ōtākaro/Avon River Precinct development is largely being funded by the Crown.

 Ngāi Tahu Grand Narrative

 This Grand Narrative (18M file) documents the Ngāi Tahu values, customs and traditions relevant to the Ōtākaro/Avon River Precinct area.